 Matcha green tea is crushed green tea leaves in which the tea leaf is dissolved in hot water as contrast to traditional tea drinks wherein tea leaves are soaked in hot water.
 While the latter gives us immense health benefits, green tea provides us multifold nutritional advantage.
 Its traditional method of preparation is still the most popular and the best way to enjoy its rich taste and gain its immense health benefits.
 However, people’s inquisitive nature led them to be creative in its usage.
 This tea is now being used in a variety of sweet and savory recipes, gettingfeatured in popular blogs and magazine, as the flavorful ingredient in pastries, smoothies, lattes, and even cocktails.

 When enjoying green tea be sure not to add any dairy products as the casein from dairy binds to the healthy catechins in green tea, making it so your body doesn't absorb the antioxidants.

-Add a citrus fruit, preferably lemon to increase the absorption of the green tea catechins.
+Add a citrus fruit since vitamin C boosts the absorption of antioxidants, preferably lemon (lemons contain many beneficial nutrients) to increase the absorption of the green tea catechins.